plepe/database-frontend/API.md

 ## POST ?script=1

 Execute a series of changes in a single changeset.
-Each change has an action ('select', 'create', 'update' or 'delete').
+Each change has an action ('select', 'create', 'update', 'delete' or 'query_ids').
 Each change can reference the values of a previous change (e.g. in the example below, the 1st value of the array `tags` will get the `id` of the result of the 1st change).

 The result of a 'select', 'create' or 'update' change will always be the full object.
+A 'query_ids' statement requires a table and optionally filter and sort.

 ```json
 [